Figuring out what to post on social media can be a daunting and time-consuming task.

 Below are just a few suggestions for the type of questions you can ask.

-For a complete list of questions to ask along with a downloadable swipe file read: 65 Social Media Questions to Increase Engagement.
+For a complete list of 65 questions to ask on social media read: 65 Social Media Questions to Increase Engagement.

 8. Take a poll

 Test new ideas with your audience.
 For example, “I’m thinking of creating a new e-book.

 What topic would you like to learn more about?”

 Then list 4 or 5 options for your audience to choose from.